pydata/xarray/doc/io.rst

     combined = read_netcdfs('/all/my/files/*.nc', dim='time')

 This function will work in many cases, but it's not very robust.
-First, it never closes files, which means it will fail one you need to load more than a few thousands file.
+First, it never closes files, which means it will fail if you need to load more than a few thousand files.
 Second, it assumes that you want all the data from each file and that it can all fit into memory.
 In many situations, you only need a small subset or an aggregated summary of the data from each file.